DrCopyPaste/RecNForget/README.md

 - file names will be generated using a file name prefix that you can specify plus a timestamp of the start time of recording
 - you can replay the last recorded file from the running session

+# upcoming features in next version (commited, not yet released)
+- installing WiX toolset locally is no longer required to build the setup project

 # Features missing for version 1.0
 - show record (red circle) in bottom right corner when recording (configurable)